 National Pan American Day on April 14th each year commemorates the First International Conference of American States which concluded on April 14, 1890.
 The observance takes place during Pan American Week.

-Inspired by the idea of a Panamerica, United Sates Secretary of State James G. Blane first developed the concept of an International Conference for the Western Hemisphere.
-It took a nearly a decade, but in October of 1889, the conference began.
+Inspired by the idea of a Panamerica, United States Secretary of State James G. Blane first developed the concept of an International Conference for the Western Hemisphere.
+It took nearly a decade, but in October of 1889, the conference began.
 Held in Washington, D.C., the conference covered a large variety of subjects from currency and banking to military and trade.